 Edit Existing Products, Long - This spreadsheet is only necessary if you need to work with your Long Descriptions.
 Please note, that the CSV format is plain-text only, so you will want to use that field only for simple block text.
 You can then go into the product and do any formatting you might need, e.g. bold, italics, bullet points, etc.

 Add New Inventory - Use this spreadsheet if you want to add inventory quantities and costs to products you already have saved in the system.
 It will add a line-item entry to the product's inventory log with the new quantities and costs in place.
-Please note that only the Add Inventory, Add Cost, Edit Unlimited Inventory (to set it yes or no for unlimited inventory on the website), and the Inventory Note columns can actually be edited.
-The other fields will NOT update data changes.
+Please note that only the Add Inventory, Current Cost (per unit base Cost to you), Add Cost (secondary cost, usually for freigh cost per unit), Edit Unlimited Inventory (to set it yes or no for unlimited inventory on the website), and the Inventory Note columns can actually be edited.
+The other fields are there for reference only and will NOT update data changes.

 Edit Existing Inventory - If you need to change inventory numbers or costs that are already in place for your products, you can use this spreadsheet.
 Please note that only the Edit Inventory, Edit Cost, and the Inventory Note columns can actually be edited.
 The other fields will NOT update data changes.